initialed85/slack-openai/README.md

 This is just me playing with [encore.dev](https://encore.dev/) and [OpenAI](https://openai.com/) to see if I can make a chatbot that knows about my workplace.

+## TODO

+- Use encore.dev's database stuff to track conversations per Slack user so they can have the expected ChatGPT-style conversation (rather than single messages)
+- Try to find a way to provide some sort of data about something particular to my workplace as context to the bot
+    - e.g. "Hey, what's the IP address for the TeamCity server?"

 ## The good

 - It's easy to spin up and get going